DevPik Logo

 Will these fancy fonts work on Instagram and Twitter?

-Yes!
-Unicode characters are universally supported across all major social media platforms including Instagram bios and captions, Twitter/X posts, Facebook, TikTok, WhatsApp, Telegram, and Discord.
-They work because they're actual Unicode characters, not custom fonts.
+Yes.
+Unicode characters are universally supported across major social platforms — Instagram bios and captions, Twitter/X posts, Facebook, TikTok, WhatsApp, Telegram, and Discord.
+They work because they are actual Unicode characters, not custom fonts.

 Why do some characters not convert?

-Unicode mathematical symbol fonts only cover the Latin alphabet (A-Z, a-z) and sometimes digits (0-9).
-Numbers, punctuation, and non-Latin characters (like Chinese, Arabic, or Cyrillic) will remain unchanged in the converted output.
+Unicode mathematical alphabets only cover the Latin alphabet (A-Z, a-z) and sometimes digits (0-9).
+Numbers, punctuation, and non-Latin characters (Chinese, Arabic, Cyrillic) remain unchanged in the converted output.

 Are these characters accessible for screen readers?

-Screen readers may have difficulty interpreting some Unicode styles, particularly Fraktur and Circled characters.
-For accessibility, we recommend using these styles sparingly for decorative purposes rather than for important information.
+Screen readers can have trouble interpreting some Unicode styles, particularly Fraktur and Circled characters.
+Use these styles sparingly and only for decoration — keep important content (instructions, links, names) in plain text.

 What's the difference between this and changing fonts?